josmar-crwdstffng/angular/aio/content/guide/lifecycle-hooks.md

 <code-example header="peek-a-boo.directive.ts (excerpt)" path="lifecycle-hooks/src/app/peek-a-boo.directive.ts" region="ngOnInit"></code-example>

-You don't have to implement all \(or any\) of the lifecycle hooks, just the ones you need.
+You do not have to implement all \(or any\) of the lifecycle hooks, just the ones you need.

 <a id="hooks-purpose-timing"></a>